-As widely reported, global economic conditions have been deteriorating.
-Financial markets in the United States, Europe and Asia have been experiencing a period of unprecedented turmoil and upheaval characterized by extreme volatility and declines in security prices, severely diminished liquidity and credit availability, inability to access capital markets, the bankruptcy, failure, collapse or sale of various financial institutions and an unprecedented level of intervention from the United States federal government and other governments.
-Unemployment has risen while business and consumer confidence have declined and there are fears of a prolonged global recession.
-Although the State cannot predict the impact on Qatar of the deteriorating economic conditions, such conditions could result in the State being required to provide financial support to Qatar's financial sector or other sectors of the economy.
-For example, in late 2008 and early 2009, the Qatar Investment Authority (the "QIA") began making direct capital injections in Qatar's commercial banking sector through a plan to purchase equity ownership interests of up to 20.0% in all domestic banks listed on the Doha Securities Market (the "DSM").
-In addition, on March 9, 2009, the Prime Minister declared that in order to further support Qatar's banking sector, the Government would purchase the investment portfolios of seven of the nine domestic banks listed on the DSM.
-These purchases were completed on March 22, 2009 at a total purchase price of approximately QR6,500 million (US\$1,785.7 million).
+As widely reported, global economic conditions have recently deteriorated.
+Financial markets in the United States, Europe and Asia have recently experienced a period of unprecedented turmoil and upheaval characterized by extreme volatility and declines in security prices, severely diminished liquidity and credit availability, inability to access capital markets, the bankruptcy, failure, collapse or sale of various financial institutions and an unprecedented level of intervention from the United States government and other governments.
+Unemployment has risen while business and consumer confidence have declined fears of a prolonged global recession remain.
+Although the State cannot predict the impact on Qatar of these deteriorating economic conditions, such conditions could result in the State being required to provide financial support to Qatar's financial sector or other sectors of the economy.
+For example, in late 2008 and early 2009, the QIA began making direct capital injections in Qatar's commercial banking sector through a plan to purchase equity ownership interests of up to 20.0% in all domestic banks listed on the Qatar Exchange.
+In addition, on March 9, 2009, the Prime Minister of Qatar declared that in order to further support Qatar's banking sector, the State would purchase the investment portfolios of seven of the nine domestic banks listed on the Qatar Exchange.
+These purchases were completed on March 22, 2009 at a total purchase price of approximately QR6,500 million (US\$1,786 million).
+In early June 2009, the State offered to buy the real estate portfolios and investments of nine domestic commercial banks at a sale price equivalent to the net book value of such portfolios and investments with a total ceiling amount of QR15,000 million (US\$4,121 million).
+The QIA has recently begun implementing procedures to acquire an additional 5.0% stake in the capital of Qatari banks consistent with the above-mentioned plan to purchase equity ownership interests of up to 20.0% and is expected to make additional direct capital injections in line with the 2008/2009 plan referenced above.
 In addition, should economic conditions in Qatar deteriorate further, the State may find it necessary to assume responsibility for the financial liabilities of both State-owned and non-State-owned enterprises in Qatar not currently reflected as either the direct or contingent liabilities of the State.
 Any such intervention by the State could materially adversely affect the economy and financial condition of the State, and expose the State to additional liabilities.